-What should I do if I think I have been mis-sold solar panels?
+How do I know if I have been mis-sold solar panels?

-TRUE Solicitors LLP have a wealth of experience in pursuing claims against finance providers who provided the funds for people to purchase these solar panel systems.
-TRUE Solicitors know that the sales process included various misrepresentations about the benefits the system would produce, with many clients subsequently finding that their finance repayments significantly outweigh any benefits they are receiving.
+We have a wealth of experience in pursuing claims against finance providers who provided the funds for people to purchase solar panel systems.
+We know that the sales process included various misrepresentations about the benefits produced, with many clients subsequently finding that their finance repayments significantly outweigh any benefits they are receiving.

 With hundreds of thousands of people purchasing solar panels in the last few years, and with finance terms lasting up to 15 years, mis-sold solar panels are expected to become one of the biggest financial mis-selling scandals in recent times.

-How do I know if I have been mis-sold my solar panel system?
+How do I know if I have been mis-sold PV solar panels?

 - You purchased or paid a deposit for the panels using a method of finance (either a finance agreement or credit card)

 - The panels were purchased within the last 6 years.